OpenIIoT/OpenIIoT.Core/CONTRIBUTING.md

 The contents of classes and interfaces must be organized according to StyleCop rules, which are described [here](http://stackoverflow.com/questions/150479/order-of-items-in-classes-fields-properties-constructors-methods/310967#310967).

 Each section must be enclosed in a code region corresponding to the section contents, in Pascal Case, with spaces between words.
 E.g. "Public Static Methods".
+The Event Handlers region must be used to identify event handlers.
+All event handlers must be implemented as private instance methods.

+Interface implementations are subject to additional rules; see the Composition section below.

 ### Concrete Rules